tomaskrehlik/SublimeLinter-contrib-julialint/README.md

 [![Build Status](https://travis-ci.org/SublimeLinter/SublimeLinter-contrib-julialint.svg?branch=master)](https://travis-ci.org/SublimeLinter/SublimeLinter-contrib-julialint)

-## Temporary

-Because this is still a development version, the repository is not in package control and you have to manually add this repository.
-To do that:

-- Open command palette (`Cmd + Shift + P` on Mac)
-- Search for Add repository.
-- Paste URL of this page.
-- Now you can install the package.

 ## About

 This linter plugin for [SublimeLinter][docs] provides an interface to [julialint](https://github.com/tonyhffong/Lint.jl).
 It will be used with files that have the “julia” syntax.
 Currently, it takes some time until it lints, because of the start-up time of the linter, but it should improve with time independently of this linter.